thephpleague/url/4.0/url/instantiation.md

 ## From its default constructor

-If you already have all the URIs components as objects that implements the package interfaces, you can directly instantiate a new `League\Uri\Url` object from them.
+Of course if you already have all the required objects that implements the package interfaces, you can directly instantiate a new `League\Uri\Url` object from them as shown below:

 ~~~php
 use League\Uri\Uri;